Lectionary 183: History

-Josiah Forshall, palaeographer, dated the manuscript to the 9th century (Catalogue of Manuscripts in the British Museum, 1834–1840).
+Palaeographer Josiah Forshall dated the manuscript to the 9th century (Catalogue of Manuscripts in the British Museum, 1834–1840).
 Scrivener stated that on the palaeographical ground it should be dated earlier, even to the 7th or 8th century, but liturgical books usually were written in an older letters than in other documents.
 Scrivener dated this manuscript to the 9th century.
 Gregory refers the manuscript even later, to the 10th century.
 It has been assigned by the Institute for New Testament Textual Research to the 10th century.

-Place of origin is unknown.
-It has been suggested Eastern Mediterranean (Cappadocia?) or South Italy.
+Its place of origin is unknown.
+Suggestions include the Eastern Mediterranean (Cappadocia?) or South Italy.
 According to the subscription it was written in the "monastery of the Holy Trinity on the island of Chalce".

-The manuscript once belonged to Thomas Howard (1585–1646), 2nd earl of Arundel, 4th earl of Surrey, and 1st earl of Norfolk, art collector and politician; probably he acquired the manuscript by his agents Petty or Thomas Roe in 1626.
+The manuscript once belonged to Thomas Howard (1585–1646), 2nd earl of Arundel, 4th earl of Surrey, and 1st earl of Norfolk, an art collector and politician; he probably acquired the manuscript through his agents Petty or Thomas Roe in 1626.
 Then it belonged to Henry Howard (1628–1684), 6th duke of Norfolk, who presented the manuscript to the "Royal Society" in London in 1667 (along with Minuscule 476 and Lectionary 187).
 It was later purchased by the British Museum from the Royal Society along with more than 500 other Arundel manuscripts in 1831.
-Since 1973 it is housed in the British Library.
+Since 1973 it has been housed in the British Library.

 The manuscript was examined by Richard Bentley, who made the first partial collation of the codex.
 The collation of Bentley is still preserved at the Trinity College (B. XVII.
 8).
 Scrivener made its new "exact and full" collation in 1852 (together with the ℓ 184).
 It was published in 1853.
 Scrivener stated: "I regard Codex x – Lectionary 183 – as perhaps the most valuable manuscript I have collated."